 The biscuits come out airy and browned.
 It has everything you want in a southern breakfast including fluffy eggs, sausage, and creamy country gravy.
 It's a southern breakfast in one dish and it might just make you want to become a southerner if you're not!

 I use pre-cooked sausage crumbles from Jimmy Dean to save time but you can cook up a roll of sausage first if you wish.
 I use my favorite kitchen shears to cut up the biscuits and it takes me about 10 minutes to throw this breakfast casserole together.

 I make this biscuit and gravy casserole with Pioneer Brand Country Gravy Mix, it is the best country gravy mix I have found.
 I prefer the peppered variety but if you don't like a lot of pepper just go with the original.

-Biscuit and Gravy Casserole with Sausage
+Biscuits and Gravy Casserole with Sausage

 - 1 package of sausage your choice